-I am interested in conservation planning and ecology and in particular, the prioritisation of resource allocation.
-The objective of my current research is to specifiy how, where and when we should spend funds to achieve the greatest conservation outcome in a cost effective manner.
-I use decision support tools to determine which conservation actions provide the highest return on investment for every dollar spent.
-As part of my honours project, I developed a fine resolution resource allocation framework, using the malleefowl as a case study species.
-This will provide guidance on how to implement conservation management at a local level through optimal decision making.
+Jessica is interested in conservation planning and ecology and in particular, the prioritisation of resource allocation.
+The objective of her research was to specifiy how, where and when we should spend funds to achieve the greatest conservation outcome in a cost effective manner.
+She used decision support tools to determine which conservation actions provide the highest return on investment for every dollar spent.
+As part of her honours project, Jessica developed a fine resolution resource allocation framework, using the malleefowl as a case study species.
+It aims to provide guidance on how to implement conservation management at a local level through optimal decision making.

 Honours student, University of Queensland, February 2009 – November 2009, jointly supervised by Prof. Hugh Possingham

 Research Assistant, School of Biological Sciences, University of Queensland 2010